 Cefaclor is an antibiotic.
-It is used to treat certain bacterial infections of the nose, throat, chest, ears, skin or bladder.
+It is used to treat certain bacterial infections of the ears, throat, lungs, skin, or bladder.

-Take Cefaclor exactly as directed by your doctor or according to the instruction on the label.
+Take Cefaclor exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.

-This medicine is available as a tablet, capsule and suspension.
+This medicine is available as a conventional capsule, extended-release or modified-release tablet, and oral suspension.

-If you are taking the tablets or capsules, swallow it whole and do not divide, chew or crush the tablet or capsule.
+If you are taking the extended-release type of tablet, swallow it whole with a full glass of water.
+Do not divide, chew, or crush the tablet.

 If you are taking an oral suspension, shake the bottle well before you take it to ensure that the liquid is evenly mixed.
 Use the measuring spoon or cup provided to measure your dose.

+Take Cefaclor at regular intervals.
 Do not skip any doses.
-You must complete the entire course of antibiotic.
-If you don't, the infection will not clear completely.
+You must complete the entire course of this medicine.
+If you don't, the infection will not be properly controlled.

 Take the missed dose as soon as you remember.
 If it is almost time for your next dose, skip the missed dose and return to your normal dosing schedule.

 DO NOT double a dose under any circumstances.

 If you often forget to take your medicine, let your doctor and pharmacist know.